 Hexham is halfway along the Tyne Valley Railway Line and one of my favourite places to visit.
-It has a lovely country park on the banks of the River Tyne which, when I visited recently, were covered in daffodils.
+It has a lovely country park on the banks of the River Tyne which, when I visited in spring, were covered in daffodils.

 I usually take my walks alone as an opportunity to de-stress.
 I like to keep things quiet on walks like these so often leave my headphones in my pocket.
 The sound of running water is something I find super-relaxing, so hearing the sounds of the river really helps me to clear my head and reset for upcoming deadlines.

 Friday: Gateshead via High Level Bridge

 I took this walk after dark (mostly to take advantage of the big Tesco) as the lights of the city make the route extra pretty.
 From the High Level Bridge you can see the Tyne Bridge, Swing Bridge, and Millenium Bridge all lit up for the night.
 The Millenium Bridge is usually alive with brightly-coloured lights, illuminating the water.